blizzarchon/FTL-See-Weapon-Description-on-HUD/README.md

 ***Additional Notes:***

-Will probably not work as intended if desc has forced "paragraph" structure.
+If desc has forced "paragraph" structure, this program will probably not generate the intended result.

-Source file must have a proper root element -- FTL's files in general ignore this, but you need it here otherwise parsing doesn't work.
+Source file must have a proper root element and not be malformed in any other way -- FTL's files in general ignore this, but you need to make sure the file isn't malformed otherwise parsing will fail.